Table of Contents

-Getting around the Czech Capital is pretty much pain free thanks to the fabulous Prague public transport system.
+Getting around the Czech capital is pain free thanks to the fabulous Prague public transport system.

 Navigating a new city can be a challenge, especially when you don’t speak the language.